Chung T'ien Television: Incidents

 In 2013, when former United Kingdom's prime minister Margaret Thatcher died, CTi TV reported her death on its 8pm news segment with a video of United Kingdom's Queen Elizabeth II.
 CTi TV made an urgent change to its news segment and later apologized on both their channel and website.

 In July 2019, CTi TV was fined NTD 1.6 million by the NCC for mis-reporting that it was fined NTD 1 million for reporting that the Chinese embassy in Japan dispatches stranded Chineses at Kansai International Airport in Osaka, Japan during Typhoon Jebi in 2018.
 The rescue operations were reported by other new channels.
 NCC clarified that the NTD 1 million consisted of 2 parts, NTD $600,000 fine for reporting that Taipei Representative to Singapore, Francis Liang, was monitoring Kaohsiung mayor Han Kuo-yu during his February visit to Singapore and NTD $400,000 fine for a report about "auspicious clouds" during Han's campaign in 2018.

 In January 2020, they were fined NT$600,000 (US$20,033) for broadcasting a false statement by KMT Tainan City Councilor Hsieh Lung-chieh.
 The regulator found that CTi TV's journalist had failed to question or ask for evidence at the time and that CTi TV had failed to do any fact verification regarding the statement before broadcasting it.

+In 2023, CTi was accused of spreading anti-American disinformation about a supposed U.S. "plan to destroy Taiwan."